 Steve’s Senate in a Minute

-Thank you for reading this edition!
-Please continue to keep an eye out for unclaimed funds letters from my office.
-I encourage you to contact my office to share your thoughts and concerns.
+Thank you for reading this column!
+Please contact my office to share your thoughts about any legislation.
 My office can be reached by phone at: (800) 449-8366, extension: 13851 or by e-mail at: email@example.com.
 Thank you for the honor to serve you in state government and God bless!